JuliaSMLM/SMLMMetrics.jl/src/tracking/README.md

 ### Track Definition

-A track is a temporal series of spatial positions:
+A track (Trajectory) is a temporal series of spatial positions:
-- Time points are 0-indexed
+- Frames are **1-indexed** (Julia standard: frame 1 is the first frame)
-- Positions can be 2D [x, y] or 3D [x, y, z]
+- Positions can be 2D (x, y) or 3D (x, y, z) in micrometers (μm)
-- Gaps are allowed (missing positions in the temporal interval)
+- Gaps are allowed (missing frames in the temporal sequence)
+- Each trajectory has an associated time interval `dt` between frames

 ### Gated Distance

 Positions are compared using a **gated Euclidean distance**:
-- Gate parameter ε = 5.0 pixels (default, as per paper)
+- Gate parameter ε = 5.0 μm (default, as per paper)
 - Distance between positions is capped at ε
 - Positions match if distance < ε (strictly less than)
 - Missing positions receive penalty ε
+- **Note**: The gate is specified in physical units (μm), not pixels

 ### Optimal Pairing